Piezo-orbital backaction force in a rare-earth doped crystal: Optomechanical transduction in Tm:YAG

-As for a majority of quantum emitters, the relaxation process in Tm:YAG involves both radiative and non-radiative contributions, associated with the conservative and dissipative components of the optomechanical backaction process, respectively.
-The former would be the aforementioned piezoscopic effect, that is the generation of strain resulting from the population transfer among different electronic states, whereas the latter would result from non-radiative decay mechanisms, also known as a photothermal effect.
-Disentangling these two contributions is a challenging problem since they are both resonant.
-Here, we take advantage of the bulk properties and study the time-dependent surface distortion in response to a rectangular light pulse.
-Because of the distinct time and space signatures associated with the piezoscopic and photothermal drives, this time-resolved optomechanical tomography method enables to unambiguously determine each of these contributions to the overall strain resulting from resonant pumping of the ions.
+We consider the geometry depicted in Figure~\ref{fig:photodeflection}.
+A pump beam shines a cm-scale cuboid Tm-doped YAG crystal close to one of its surfaces, such that the resulting strain field is mainly directed towards this surface and maximizes the corresponding time- and position-dependent surface deformation.
+The latter is retrieved from the angular deflection of an auxiliary continuous wave (cw) probe beam reflected on the moving surface.
+The optical pumping process in the Tm$^{3+}$ ion ensemble is shown in Figure~\ref{fig:unecourbe}(a,c).
+We estimate that about $N=4\cdot 10^{14}$ ions are optically pumped to the \levelm state after $3$~ms (see SI).

-\subsection{Experimental results}
+As for a majority of quantum emitters, the relaxation process in Tm:YAG involves both radiative and non-radiative contributions, that will lead to the conservative and dissipative components of the optomechanical backaction process, respectively.
+The former is the aforementioned piezo-orbital backaction, that is the generation of strain resulting from the population transfer amongst different electronic states, whereas the latter results from non-radiative decay mechanisms, and is also known as the photothermal effect.
+This effect has been studied in the literature and triggered on purpose to elucidate the non-radiative processes in various REICs~\cite{rodriguez1993simultaneous, grinberg2000photoacoustic}.
+Disentangling the two backaction contributions is a challenging problem since they are both optically resonant.
+In this work we take advantage of the mechanically nonresonant nature of our bulk sample and reconstruct its time-dependent deformation in response to a rectangular light pulse.
+Because of the distinct time and space signatures associated with the piezo-orbital and photothermal drives, the time-resolved mapping of the optomechanical backaction force enables an unambiguous determination of each of these contributions.

-We assemble an experimental setup according to the beam geometry described in the previous section (see Figures~\ref{fig:surface} and \ref{fig:photodeflection}).
-More detail on the setup is given in Appendix~\ref{sec:expdetail}.
-The pump beam is temporally chopped into $T_P=3$~ms-long rectangular pulses sent with a $86$~ms period.
-The transmitted pump beam intensity is initially attenuated by a factor $e^{-\alpha L_z}\simeq 0.5$ according to the Beer-Lambert-Bouguer law, where $\alpha = 2$~cm$^{-1}$ is the absorption coefficient at the given wavelength of $786$~nm and $L_z=4$~mm is the crystal length along the pump propagation direction.
-The transmitted intensity shown in Figure~\ref{fig:unecourbe}(a) slowly increases during the pulse, revealing the effective population pumping from the ground to the metastable state.
+\section{Experimental results}